Schneider (SNDR)

 Competitors offering similar products include C.H.
 Robinson (NASDAQ:CHRW), FedEx (NYSE:FDX), and J.B.
 Hunt (NASDAQ:JBHT).

 A company’s long-term sales performance can indicate its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Unfortunately, Schneider’s 2.8% annualized revenue growth over the last five years was sluggish.
-This fell short of our benchmarks and is a rough starting point for our analysis.
+Any business can have short-term success, but a top-tier one grows for years.
+Over the last five years, Schneider grew its sales at a tepid 4.8% compounded annual growth rate.
+This was below our standard for the industrials sector and is a poor baseline for our analysis.

-We can dig further into the company’s revenue dynamics by analyzing its most important segments, Truckload and Logistics, which are 43.8% and 23.7% of revenue.
-Over the last two years, Schneider’s Truckload revenue (road freight) was flat while its Logistics revenue (supply chain, warehousing) averaged 14.1% year-on-year declines.
+We can dig further into the company’s revenue dynamics by analyzing its most important segments, Truckload and Logistics, which are 43% and 22.9% of revenue.
+Over the last two years, Schneider’s Truckload revenue (road freight) averaged 6.3% year-on-year growth.
+On the other hand, its Logistics revenue (supply chain, warehousing) averaged 4.5% declines.
+Schneider Quarterly Revenue by Segment

-Looking ahead, sell-side analysts expect revenue to grow 9.6% over the next 12 months, an improvement versus the last two years.
-This projection is commendable and suggests its newer products and services will catalyze better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months.
+Although this projection indicates its newer products and services will catalyze better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

 Schneider has bad unit economics for an industrials business, signaling it operates in a competitive market.
 As you can see below, it averaged a 18.4% gross margin over the last five years.
-That means Schneider paid its suppliers a lot of money ($81.60 for every $100 in revenue) to run its business.
+That means Schneider paid its suppliers a lot of money ($81.63 for every $100 in revenue) to run its business.
+Schneider Trailing 12-Month Gross Margin

-This quarter, Schneider’s gross profit margin was 28.9%, up 14.2 percentage points year on year.
-Schneider’s full-year margin has also been trending up over the past 12 months, increasing by 3.7 percentage points.
+In Q3, Schneider produced a 29.8% gross profit margin, up 13.6 percentage points year on year.
+Schneider’s full-year margin has also been trending up over the past 12 months, increasing by 4.8 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-Looking at the trend in its profitability, Schneider’s operating margin decreased by 3.3 percentage points over the last five years.
+Looking at the trend in its profitability, Schneider’s operating margin decreased by 5.6 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
-Schneider’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.
+We’ve noticed many Ground Transportation companies also saw their margins fall (along with revenue, as mentioned above) because the cycle turned in the wrong direction, but Schneider’s performance was poor no matter how you look at it.
+It shows that costs were rising and it couldn’t pass them onto its customers.

-In Q1, Schneider generated an operating profit margin of 3%, in line with the same quarter last year.
+In Q3, Schneider generated an operating margin profit margin of 2.4%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 8. Earnings Per Share